earthman131/GMS2P/README.md

 # Reference:

-Guo L H, Cui Y T. New methods and program for frequency domain processing and imaging of gravity and magnetic data.
+Guo L H, Cui Y T. New methods and programs for frequency-domain processing and imaging of gravity and magnetic data.
 Beijing: Geological publishing house, 2021. (in Chinese)

 # License